BOOKS AND MONOGRAPHS

 JOURNAL ARTICLES AND BOOK CHAPTERS

-Oommen, M.A. and K. Shanker.
-In review.
-Skin in the game: widening the spectrum on male pursuits of dangerous animals.
+Oommen, M.A. and K. Shanker. forthcoming.
+Signals from the hunt: widening the spectrum on male pursuits of dangerous animals.
+Journal of Anthropological Research.

 Oommen, M.A. forthcoming.
 Conflict, coexistence and conservation: cultural and material entanglements between people and pigs in India.
 In, Nature's Present, Mahesh Rangarajan et al. eds.